 Credit: Araisyohei

-With the birth of Futakotamagawa Rise, a hangout for families.
-The Tamagawa Takashimaya Department Store, beloved by the old Setagaya mums, is also located here.
-It is the most sophisticated riverside town in Japan and plays a role in the branding of the Tokyu Denentoshi Line.
+Futakotamagawa Rise, a popular hangout for families, epitomises the sophisticated riverside living synonymous with Setagaya Ward.
+The Tamagawa Takashimaya Department Store, beloved by locals, anchors the area and contributes to the branding of the Tokyu Denentoshi Line.

 Tohokuzawa 東北沢